Sylvain-Rama/PILes/README.md

 ![Examples2](https://user-images.githubusercontent.com/60986961/182819718-85d3c930-0c74-4658-860f-5b95115b7107.png)

-### ImageOps allows to modify existing images to create PILe objects and then modify them.
+### And it can be coupled with [TILEs](https://github.com/Sylvain-Deposit/TILEs) to create PILe objects and then modify them.
 For example using Quadtrees, dithering, etc...

 ![Quad examples](https://user-images.githubusercontent.com/60986961/197569905-f33ae73a-d41a-4726-991c-e34a601e3b68.png)